StackedDane/terraform-pfsense-appliance/README.md

 Enable allow all wan adresses to connect to the WebUI

 Now you can enter the WebUI via the FloatingIP on port 443 the default login is admin:STACKIT123!

+> Note: You need to manually initialize the cluster please refer to [the official docs](https://docs.netgate.com/pfsense/en/latest/recipes/high-availability.html).